 Florence's course is titled Contemporary African Literature in French.

 Elizabeth Molkou received her Ph.D. in French from McGill University in Canada.
-She currently teaches French language, civilization, and literature at the Insititut d’Etudes Politiques (“Sciences Po”) and New York University in France, as well as French language for the Stanford Program in Paris.
-Her research interests include autobiographical theory, auto fiction in contemporary French literature, and the representation of Paris in contemporary fiction; her critical writing is informed by an interest in the relationship between language and identity.
+She taught French language, civilization, and literature at the Institut d’Etudes Politiques (“Sciences Po”) and teaches in New York University in France, as well as French language for the Stanford Program in Paris.
+Her research interests include autobiographical theory, autofiction in contemporary French literature, and the representation of Paris in contemporary fiction; her critical writing is informed by an interest in the relationship between language and identity.
 Her most recent paper, entitled Le Paris de Patrick Modiano, was presented at Université Paris–I Panthéon Sorbonne.
 In 2010, she published Identités juives et autofiction : de la Shoah à la post-modernité at Editions Universitaires Européennes.

 After having received his DNSEP, a French higher degree in Fine Arts, from the Ecole Supérieur d’Arts et Design of Orléans, Grégoire Quenault received in 2005 his doctorate in Aesthetics, Science, and Technology of the Arts from the University of Paris 8.
 In 2005 he was named Associate Professor in the Art Department of the University of Picardie- Jules Verne, where he then became Adjunct Director.
 He has also taught at the University of Paris 8 since 2014.
 Quenault specializes in Avant-Garde trends and moving images, and his research and publications primarily cover the history and aesthetics of Avant-Garde and experimental cinema, expanded cinema, and video art.
 After having participated in various research centers and groups (such as CRAE- Center for Research in Art and Aesthetics at the University of Amiens, C2RMF- the Center for Research and Restauration of France’s Museums, 24/25), he is now member of the ESTCA Center for Research in Paris (Aesthetics, Science, and Technology of Cinema and Audiovisual Media).